mff-uk/dataspecer/content/en/docs/projects/genapp.md

 ## Local Build Instructions

 This section provides steps for local build of the entire Dataspecer repository.
-The repository is a mono repository -- consists of several different packages, applications and services and its content is not limited to this project.
+The repository is a monorepository -- consists of several different packages, applications and services and its content is not limited to this project.

 1. Clone dataspecer repository using `git clone`.
-2. After cloning the mono repository, local config files should be created.
+2. After cloning the monorepository, local config files should be created.
 Please see individual applications or packages what to do.
-3. Navigate to the mono repository root directory and install all packages using `npm install`.
+3. Navigate to the monorepository root directory and install all packages using `npm install`.
 4. To be able to generate an application prototype, the backend service and Dataspecer manager application have to be built:
    1. Please refer to [backend service documentation](https://github.com/mff-uk/dataspecer/blob/main/services/backend/README.md) or run the following commands:
       ```